J.K. Rowling Author Study

 Readers young and old the world around have been enchanted by Rowling's writing and an author study is a wonderful way to translate that passion into in-depth learning.
 Start your author study by reading a short biography of J. K. Rowling and selections from or the entire Harry Potter series.
 Then use the activities and lessons below to take students' love of Harry Potter into other areas of the curriculum.

 Websites to Explore

-- Students should visit Scholastic's Official Harry Potter Site to stretch their imaginations and have fun testing their knowledge about the book series.
+- Students can visit Scholastic's Official Harry Potter Site to stretch their imaginations and have fun testing their knowledge about the book series.

-Parents of your Potter fans may be interested in some Harry-related reading of their own:
+They may be interested in some Harry-related reading of their own.

 - An Expert Talks About Harry Potter — A psychologist and child development expert shares her opinion on the series.